 The live-in aide, and any family members of the live-in aide, must be identified by the family and approved by HACA.
-The total number of persons in the household must meet the space requirements under the housing quality standards and (2) would not be living in the unit except to provide the necessary supportive services.

 A family's request for a live-in aide must be made in accordance with HACA's Request for Reasonable Accommodation policies (2.II.C).
-Written verification will be required from a reliable, knowledgeable professional, such as a doctor, social worker, or case worker, that the live-in aide is essential for the care and well-being of the elderly, nearelderly, or disabled family member..
+Written verification will be required from a reliable, knowledgeable professional, such as a doctor, social worker, or case worker, that the live-in aide is essential for the care and well-being of the elderly, near-elderly, or disabled family member.
+For continued approval, the family must submit a new request-subject to HACA verification every two years.

-In addition, the family and live-in aide will be required to submit a certification stating that the live-in aide is (1) not obligated for the support of the person(s) needing the care,
+In addition, the family and live-in aide will be required to submit a certification stating that the live-in aide is (1) not obligated for the support of the person(s) needing the care, and (2) would not be living in the unit except to provide the necessary supportive services.